darenw/FRITEXP/README.md

-# FRITEX
+# FRITEXP
 Code for computing fractionally iterated exponentials, and making plots for a paper.

-FRITEX = FRactionally ITerated EXponentials
+FRITEXP = FRactionally ITerated EXPonentials